 There could be a fanfiction that focuses on an alternate universe where Queen Charlotte has a different set of challenges.
 For example, she might have to deal with a power struggle within the court that involves her family.
 This would add a whole new layer of drama and intrigue to the story.

-It tells the story of Queen Charlotte's early life and her romance.
+It's a spin-off series that focuses on the young Queen Charlotte's life and her relationship.
 It explores her rise to power and the challenges she faced.